ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Experiments

 \section{Experiments}

 In this section, we present comprehensive experiments to evaluate the forecasting capabilities of our proposed model.
-Due to space constraints, we present the main findings here and provide further in-depth analyses, including supplementary benchmark results, extensive ablation studies, model sensitivity and internal mechanics, as well as visualizations of forecasting cases in Appendix~\ref{app:exp}.
+We demonstrate the hyperparameter setting used in experiments in Appendix~\ref{app:hyper_setting}.
+The training setups and computational infrastructure are demonstrated in Appendix~\ref{app:protocol}.